 -DIY scrubs.
 You can always make your own scrub to exfoliate and use on your dry, cracked areas.
 Coconut oil, sugar, coffee grounds and any essential oils make great ingredients.

--Coconut Oil is magical.
-It’s been the darling of the beauty world for years now so we know you've heard of it, but in case you forgot, it’s super hydrating for your body (inside and out).
-Pick some up at your local grocery store and slather it on when you're feeling dry.
-We like to use a little at a time to not get too oily.
+-Coconut Oil has been the darling of the beauty world for years so we know you've heard of it, but in case you forgot, it’s super hydrating for your body (inside and out).
+Grab some at your local grocery store and slather it on when you're feeling dry.
+We like to use a little at a time to not get too oily. *not recommended for your face or hair

 -The Seaweed Bath Company has a great selection of body creams that leave you smelling fresh and your skin feeling super soft.
 We are fans of the Enlighten Firming Detox Body Cream.
 Pick it up at your local Whole Foods or order online.